 About me

-I earned my PhD in English Literature and Science and Technology Studies from the University of British Columbia, where I was a Vanier Scholar and Killam Fellow.
-I taught most recently at UBC, too, courses on poetry, history, and the environment.
-Currently, I’m revising my dissertation for publication as Whistling at the Plough: The Shared Poetic Infrastructure of Romanticism and Improvement, starting a postdoctoral fellowship at Western University to work on a follow-up book-length project called Working Feeling: Affect, Agriculture, Romanticism, and completing my master beekeeping certificate through Cornell.
-I hope to use my research as a foundation for sustainable community-building and public education.
+I earned my PhD in English Literature and Science and Technology Studies from the University of British Columbia, where I was a Vanier Scholar and Killam Fellow, and where I taught most recently, courses on poetry, history, and the environment.
+My dissertation is in the process of peer review for publication as Whistling at the Plough: Poetic Infrastructure from Improvement to Romanticism.